-What emerges is that the size of 'Private Depository Institutions' (which can be considered as a proxy for commercial banks) decreased from above 40% to around 20%.
-This was due to the rapid expansion of financial operators, which were previously at the margin of the financial markets.
-We refer to Money Market Mutual Funds (henceforth MMMFs), Issuers of Asset-Backed Securities, and Security Brokers and Dealers.4 It is interesting to notice how these 'new' key sectors blossomed in the period before the 2007 subprime crisis and saw their relative importance decrease significantly in the aftermath.
-Another piece of information emerging from the graph regards the steep rise in the size of the 'Government Sponsored Enterprise'5 due to both the new accounting rules and the role of the GSE in the FED's quantitative easing.
+What emerges is that the size of 'Private Depository Institutions' (which can be considered as a proxy for commercial banks) has decreased from above 40% to around 20%.
+This was due to the rapid expansion of financial operators, which were before at the margin of the financial markets.
+We refer to Money Market Mutual Funds (henceforth MMMFs), Issuers of Asset-Backed Securities, and Security Brokers and Dealers.4 It is interesting to notice how these "new" key sectors were blossoming in the way toward the 2007 subprime crisis and saw their relative importance decrease significantly in the aftermath.
+Another piece of information emerging from the graph regards the steep rise in the size of the 'Government Sponsored Enterprise' due to both the new accounting rules and the role of the GSE in the FED's quantitative easing.